Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

-As stated in the section about [accounts](/cvm/accounts), an actor is an account which does not have a public key.
+As stated in the section about [accounts](/cvm/accounts), an actor is an account that does not have a public key.
 As such, actors cannot submit transactions autonomously.
 Code is executed when an actor is deployed and this code determines everything this actor hosts and offers.
 This section reviews common patterns.

 ## Deploying a new actor

-The section about [code is data](/cvm/code-is-data) describes into detail how to write code which is not evaluated by using `quote` and `quasiquote`.
+The section about [code is data](/cvm/code-is-data) describes in detail how to write code that is not evaluated by using `quote` and `quasiquote`.
 When deploying an actor, code is provided.
 A new account is created by the CVM and this code is executed in the context of that new account:

 ```clojure